jennifertrin/OnboardNFTAlgorand/README.md

 ## Campaigns

+An artist?
+Collector?
+Educator?
+Developer?
+You can be everything and anything on Algorand and work with NFT Cloud.
+The campaigns

 ### Phase 1: Artist Engagement

+**Tools needed**: Twitter, Discord, Instagram, LinkedIn, Zoom, Algorand Governance Platform, Google Forms or application/form software

 #### Activity 1: Provide Top-Tier Education on NFTs.
 Make Algorand the Harvard for NFTs.